easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

 !!! note
-    Custom extraction commands can also be specified as a 2-element tuple, but this format has been deprecated in favour of the Python dictionary format described above; see also [Specifying source files as 2-element tuples to provide a custom extraction command][depr_sources_2_element_tuple].
+    Custom extraction commands can also be specified as a 2-element tuple, but this format has been deprecated in favor of the Python dictionary format described above; see also [Specifying source files as 2-element tuples to provide a custom extraction command][depr_sources_2_element_tuple].

 #### Using `download_instructions` for user-side part of installation { : #download_instructions }